programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 add:
 ```
-	selectedPlane = gallery; // we start with the instructions.
+	selectedPlane = gallery; // start with the instructions.

 	// add the jar information panels then make them not visible function createGallery(filename){